Devolution

 they affect.

-Hull and East Riding of Yorkshire Councils have agreed a devolution deal with Government.
-It was announced in the 2023 Autumn Statement.
+An announcement was made during the 2023 Autumn Statement that Hull City Council and East Riding of Yorkshire Council had agreed a devolution deal with Government.

-Devolution will create a combined authority that acts as a strategic entity which would not replace either council, merely add value at a more strategic and wider geographical level.
+It acts as a strategic entity, not replacing either council, and adds value at a wider geographical level.

 What devolution means for Hull and East Yorkshire